Jinso-o/migration-guide-ebook/03_covert_python.md

 **Why use a source?** If we had multiple related resources (say `fetch_sales_data` and `fetch_customers_data`), we could group them under a single `@dlt.source` (e.g., `@dlt.source def sales_api(): yield fetch_sales_data() and yield fetch_customers_data()`).
 A source function returns one or more resources (using `yield` to yield each resource).
 This grouping is useful to share configuration like API tokens or base URLs among resources.
 In our simple case with one resource, we didn't strictly need a separate source; we can run the resource directly.
 But it's good to know that sources are available for organizing multiple resources logically.

 At this point, our dlt pipeline does the same job as the original script, but with less manual effort in schema management and loading.
-Next, let's address incremental loading.
+Next, let's address incremental loading [6](https://dlthub.com/docs/tutorial/load-data-from-an-api).

-#### 3. Configuring Incremental Extract and Load
+#### 3) Configuring Incremental Extract and Load

 One of the biggest advantages of using dlt is easier **incremental loading**.
 Incremental loading means that after the initial load of data, subsequent runs only fetch and load new or updated records, rather than re-processing everything. dlt provides mechanisms to handle this both in extraction and loading: